 Probably.
-In no-fault states such as Florida, motorists are required to buy personal injury protection (PIP) to ensure that all drivers have access to emergency treatment, regardless of who is to blame for the accident.
-But the limits on that personal injury coverage are usually quite low.
-If you don’t have health insurance, either privately or through your employer, any bills that exceed your state’s personal injury protection threshold are yours to pay.
-If you have health insurance and don’t live in a state with no-fault insurance, you may not need to buy uninsured motorist bodily injury coverage.
+In no-fault states such as Florida, motorists must buy personal injury protection (PIP) to ensure that all drivers have access to emergency treatment, regardless of who is to blame for the accident.
+But the limits on that personal injury coverage are usually very low.

 To determine if you need UM coverage when you already have health insurance coverage, you’ll need to get answers from your health insurer on some issues, such as:

 - If my car insurance policy’s medical coverage has a deductible, will my health insurance policy pay it?
-You basically want to know if your PIP deductible will be covered by your health policy or if the portion of medical expenses that your PIP doesn’t cover will be covered by your health insurer.
-For example, Florida’s regular PIP coverage only pays 80% and comes with a deductible so if you lived here you’d want to find out if your health insurer would cover the other 20% and the deductible amount.
+You want to know if your health policy will cover your PIP deductible or if the portion of medical expenses that your PIP doesn’t cover will be covered by your health insurer.

-- Should my auto medical coverages or health insurance policy be primary after an auto accident?
-In general, your car insurance medical coverages are primary and your health insurance policy is secondary coverage if you carry both and are injured in a car accident, but this varies by state.
+- Is my auto medical coverage or health insurance policy primary after an auto accident?
+In general, your car insurance medical coverages are primary and your health insurance policy is secondary coverage if you carry both and are injured in a car accident.

 - Can my health insurance company ask for reimbursement for medical bills they covered?
-If both your auto insurance provider and health insurer pay out claims for medical expenses that resulted from an auto accident, then it’s possible they could ask for reimbursement if there were overlapping payments paid out by both insurers for the same medical treatments.
+If your auto insurance provider and health insurer pay out claims for medical expenses that resulted from an auto accident.
+In that case, it’s possible they could ask for reimbursement if both insurers paid out overlapping payments for the same medical treatments.
 Ask your insurer about their process to determine if reimbursement would be required.

-- Will my health insurance policy provide any coverage for passengers injured in my vehicle?
-It’s doubtful that your passengers would be covered by your health insurance, unless they are members of your family already on your health policy, but ask to get verification.
-If you want medical coverages for passengers, you usually need to carry medical payments coverage or PIP as part of your auto insurance policy.
+- Will my health insurance policy cover passengers injured in my vehicle?
+It’s doubtful that health insurance would cover passengers unless they are members of your family already on your health policy.
+If you want medical coverage for passengers, you need medical payments coverage or PIP as part of your auto insurance policy.

-Keep in mind too that if you want the right to claim for lost wages and pain suffering if hit by an uninsured motorist, then you’d need UM coverage since health insurance policies don’t offer such benefits.
+Remember, if you want the right to claim for lost wages and pain suffering if hit by an uninsured motorist, then you’d need UM coverage.

 Will uninsured motorist property damage coverage replace my totaled car?

-You can use uninsured motorist property damage to cover damage to or total loss of your insured vehicle, up to the limits that are stated in your policy.
-That means the whole actual cash value of your vehicle may not be covered.
-It doesn’t replace your vehicle.
-In some states, the limits may be quite low.
+You can use uninsured motorist property damage to cover damage to or total loss of your insured vehicle, up to the limits stated in your policy.
+That means the actual cash value of your car may not be covered.
+In some states, the limits may be low.
 In California, for example, the current limit is $3,500.

 If you have collision insurance, you might not need to buy uninsured motorist property damage coverage.
-In some states, if you carry both collision coverage and uninsured motorist property damage, the UMPD will pay your collision deductible if you’re hit by an uninsured driver.
+In some states, if you carry collision coverage and uninsured motorist property damage, the UMPD will pay your collision deductible if an uninsured driver hits you.

-Does uninsured motorist cover hit-and-run and miss-and-run accidents?
+Does uninsured motorist coverage offer protection for hit-and-run and miss-and-run accidents?

-Uninsured motorist bodily injury coverage will pay for the costs of your injuries up to your policy limits in cases of a hit-and-run or miss-and-run (where a driver is forced to swerve and has an accident).
+Uninsured motorist bodily injury coverage will pay for your injuries up to your policy limits in case of a hit-and-run or miss-and-run (where a driver is forced to swerve and has an accident).
 But uninsured motorist property damage (UMPD) does not pay for damage to your car.

 If you have collision insurance, on the other hand, you are covered for property damage from hit-and-run and miss-and-run accidents.